samandmac/PhyloBuild/README.md

 # PhyloTree - Pipeline
 This is a pipeline that can be used to generate a phylogenetic tree of species of interest, including a heatmap showing carriage of specific genes, the assigned grouping of strains, and the names of each strain.
 Required for this to run is a list of genome sequences of interest, a list of gene sequences of interest, genomes that can be used to help expand the tree (as template genomes), and a list of genes that can split the species used into groups.
-Throughout this explanation, we'll refer to *Escherichia coli* (*E.coli*) as an example species with multiple strains that can be used to generate our Phylogenetic tree.

 # Usage
 `bash PhyloTree.sh [OPTIONAL PARAMETERS]`